 - 1 cup freekah

 - banana (optional– we added it)

 - In an Instant Pot: Pour freekah and almond milk into the pot and select “Multigrain” and seal the vent.
 (Or, manually set IP to high pressure, seal the vent, and cook grains for 40 minutes.)
 Quick-release and stir.
 Serve hot as a breakfast cereal garnished with fresh fruit, nuts, honey, and a dash of almond milk.

 - In a Crockpot: Put water and wheat berries in crockpot on low heat overnight.
 Serve hot as a breakfast cereal garnished with fresh fruit, nuts, honey, and warm almond milk.

-- This recipes makes 5 cups of porridge– about 5 servings at 220 calories each.
-Freekah is a very nutrient dense and filling grain, and the end result of the cook should be a tender, almost milky kernel that is just slightly chewy.
+- This recipe makes 5 cups of porridge– about 5 servings at 220 calories each.
+Freekah is a very nutrient-dense and filling grain, and the end result of the cook should be a tender, almost milky kernel that is just slightly chewy.
 Combined with fruit, honey, and almond milk, it makes an excellent, hearty breakfast porridge.

 - Cooked freekah porridge will last about 3 days in the fridge.
 Store in a sealed, airtight container.

 - Gloria Steinem’s diet ethos can be summed up in this apt passage from the Washington Post: “The question remains whether for feminists a week at a diet spa is a subversive activity.
 For Steinem it is a matter of emphasis: ‘We ought to talk about being strong and not about being thin,’ she said. [sic] Diet and exercise should not be a matter of fitting into some psychological corset, of trying to be beautiful at all cost.
 Said Steinem, ‘If we address the question of health and strength and where we feel the best, we will be on the track.'”